- Future Students

 Admission to the EWU MOT Program occurs once a year with offers made for a class of 32 each Summer semester.
 Admission is based not only on academic achievement, but also on non-academic factors which ensure that candidates can complete the academic program required for graduation.
 The application process is competitive.
 Candidates must meet the following eligibility requirements:

-2. Successful Application to the Eastern Washington University's Graduate Studies Program.
+2. Successful Application to the Eastern Washington University's Graduate Programs office.
 NOTE: This requirement is for MOT applicants only.
-3+2 applicants must skip this step at the time of initial application.
-For more information, please review the Application Procedures page.
+3+2 applicants do not complete this step at the time of initial application.
+For more information, please review the MOT Application Procedures page.

-3. Successful Completion of OT Program Specific Prerequisites: Prerequisite coursework may be taken at Eastern Washington University, community colleges, or at other institutions of higher education.
-At the time of application, applicants must have completed at least seven of the prerequisite courses and it is highly recommended that anatomy and physiology be among them.
+3. Successful Completion of OT Program Specific Prerequisites.
+Prerequisite coursework may be taken at Eastern Washington University, community colleges, or at other institutions of higher education.
+At the time of application, applicants must have completed at least seven of the prerequisite courses, and it is highly recommended that anatomy and physiology be among them.
 All prerequisites must be taken for credit (not through certificate programs), and only courses in which you have received grades of a 2.0 (letter grade equivalent of C) or higher will satisfy the requirements.
 All eleven prerequisite courses must be completed prior to entering the program in Summer semester.
 If you have any questions about these prerequisite courses, please contact us.
-Please enter all your of your prerequisites courses directly into your OTCAS application.
+Please enter all of your prerequisites courses directly into your OTCAS application.

 - Chemistry: Any college-level course with a lab.